Acorn Lawn Tennis Club

 When do we play?

-We play at Arnold House most weekends, bank holidays, some school holidays, and midweek late afternoons subject to light.
+We play at Arnold House most weekends, bank holidays, school holidays, and midweek late afternoons / evenings subject to light.
 We don't have floodlights.
-Additional social play sessions are often arranged on Wednesday and Friday mornings at a club nearby.
+Additional social play sessions are arranged on Wednesday and Friday mornings at a club nearby or at Acorn (Arnold House).

-We publish a weekly schedule on our Acorn WhatsApp groups setting out the court times for Social Play (four sessions), arranged games, coaching, tournament, and team practice or matches.
+We issue a weekly schedule (as well as other club and tennis information) on our Acorn WhatsApp groups setting out the court times for Social Play (four sessions), arranged games, coaching, tournament, and team practice or matches.

 Off court